 Step 3: Caring For Your Tooth

 If you have recovered the crown, it’s best if you temporarily replace it on your tooth.
 You can use a variety of products to accomplish this.
-In a pinch, a daub of toothpaste will do.
-Dental wax is also a good choice.
-If available, consider using denture cream.
+In a pinch, a dab of toothpaste or vaseline will do.
 Before you apply any of these, make sure you test fit the crown so you know how it fits properly.
-With the temporary sealant in place, put the crown back on your tooth.
+With the small amount of toothpaste or vaseline in place, put the crown back on your tooth.

 If you have lost the crown, you’ll need to protect the tooth another way.
-Without the crown, parts of your tooth are now exposed to the risk of developing an infection.
-Gently brushing the tooth with toothpaste can clear out some debris, but you might consider using some dental wax to cover the tooth until your appointment.
+Without the crown, parts of your tooth are now exposed and the tooth could be sensitive.
+Gently brushing the tooth with toothpaste can clear out some debris, and keep the area clean prior to your dental apt.

 Step 4: Address Any Pain

 The loss of a crown can be a painful experience.
-If your tooth feels very tender or sore, consider using clove oil applied by a cotton swab.
-The oil should help to alleviate most of the pain.
-If the pain persists, however, use over-the-counter anti-inflammatories as directed and reach out to your dental office for assistance with your tooth.
+If your tooth feels very tender or sore, use over-the-counter anti-inflammatories as directed and reach out to your dental office for assistance with your tooth.

 Step 5: Meet With Your Eagan Dentist

 You should meet with your dentist to replace the crown as soon as possible.
 It is important to address the lost crown as soon as possible so the tooth can be restored to full strength and covered to prevent further damage to the tooth.